This page presents selected city-level data to help interpret findings from the Cultural Learning Leeds School Survey.

 The number of schools in Leeds that offer an Arts Award, by ward.
 This data includes schools that offered an Arts Award as of 2022/23 academic year.
-Darker colours indicate there are more schools that offer an Arts Award in that ward.
+Lighter colours indicate there are more schools that offer an Arts Award in that ward.

 The Arts Award centres by ward who are known to have engaged with schools and young people as part of their activities.
-Darker colours indicate there are more Arts Award centres that engage with schools in that ward.
+Lighter colours indicate there are more Arts Award centres that engage with schools in that ward.

 This map represents the state-funded schools in each ward that have been awarded Artsmark accreditation.
 This figure does not include schools that are working towards their award.
-Darker colours indicate there are more schools in that ward with Artsmark accreditation.
+Lighter colours indicate there are more schools in that ward with Artsmark accreditation.

 The number of young people opting for Drama, Music, Design & Technology, Media and Dance has been steadily declining since 2010, whereas the number of students taking Arts & Design is roughly the same.
 Individual subject entries are presented as a percentage of total entries.